-The study of Information Systems and Quantitative Analysis involves application of computers, mathematics, statistics, and other quantitative techniques in the solution of a wide variety of business problems.
-While computer science often concentrates on building the computer tools which make computers useful, it is information systems and quantitative analysis which specifically focuses on effectively applying these tools in the solution of everyday business problems.
+The study of information systems and quantitative analysis involves application of computers, mathematics, statistics, and other quantitative techniques in the solutions of a wide variety of business problems.
+While computer science often concentrates on building the computer tools which make computers useful, it is information systems and quantitative analysis which specifically focuses on effectively applying these tools in the solutions of everyday business problems.

-The discipline of information systems (IS) includes the acquisition, deployment and management of information systems resources.
-IS encompasses the development, implementation and management of computers, communications and data for organization-wide systems as well as departmental and individual technology systems.
+The discipline of management information systems (MIS) includes the acquisition, deployment and management of information systems resources.
+MIS encompasses the development, implementation and management of computers, communications and data for organization-wide systems as well as departmental and individual technology systems.
 It also includes the responsibility for acquiring new information technology and incorporating it in the organization’s strategy, planning and practices.

-IS also includes the development and evolution of organizational infrastructure and systems to support organizational processes by applying methods, techniques and technology.
-The creation of information systems requires innovative and quality human machine systems and interfaces as well as recognition of socio-technical design issues and change management.
+MIS also includes the development and evolution of organizational infrastructure and systems to support organizational processes by applying methods, techniques and technology.
+The creation of information systems requires innovative and quality human machine systems and also involves recognition of socio-technical design issues and change management.

-More information about the College’s accreditation and learning objectives can be found online at http://www.ist.unomaha.edu/?p=about/abetaccred.
-Specific program educational objectives for the ABET accredited programs in Management Information Systems can also be found on the following Web page: http://www.ist.unomaha.edu/?p=about/abetaccred.
+General information about the College of IS&T's accreditation as well as specific educational objectives for the ABET accredited programs in Management Information Systems can be found online

 MISSO’s goals are: